MohJoh1201/Botium-Toys-internal-Security-Audit/README.md

 - [Scope, Goals, and Risk Assessment Report](documents/Botium%20Toys%20Scope,%20goals,%20and%20risk%20assessment%20report.docx)

 # Scenario  <a name="scenario">
-Botium Toys is a small U.S. business that develops and sells toys.
-The business has a single physical location.
-However, its online presence has grown, attracting customers in the U.S. and abroad.
-Their information technology (IT) department is under increasing pressure to support their online market worldwide.
+Botium Toys is a small toy company based in the United States that designs and sells toys.
+While the company operates from one physical location, its online sales have expanded significantly, attracting customers both in the U.S. and internationally.
+As a result, the IT department is facing increasing demands to support the company’s growing global online presence.

-The manager of the IT department has decided that an internal IT audit needs to be conducted.
-She expresses concerns about not having a solidified plan of action to ensure business continuity and compliance, as the business grows.
-She believes an internal audit can help better secure the company’s infrastructure and help them identify and mitigate potential risks, threats, or vulnerabilities to critical assets.
-The manager is also interested in ensuring that they comply with regulations related to accepting online payments and conducting business in the European Union (E.U.).
+Due to this growth, the IT department manager has decided to conduct an internal IT audit.
+She is concerned that the company does not yet have a clear plan to maintain business continuity or ensure compliance as operations expand.
+She believes an internal audit will help strengthen the organization’s infrastructure and allow the team to identify and reduce risks, threats, and vulnerabilities that could affect critical assets.
+In addition, she wants to confirm the company meets regulatory requirements related to online payment processing and doing business with customers in the European Union (E.U.).

-The IT manager starts by implementing the **National Institute of Standards and Technology Cybersecurity Framework** (NIST CSF), establishing an audit scope and goals, and completing a risk assessment.
-The goal of the audit is to provide an overview of the risks the company might experience due to the current state of their security posture.
-The IT manager wants to use the audit findings as evidence to obtain approval to expand his department.
+To begin, the IT manager applies the **National Institute of Standards and Technology Cybersecurity Framework (NIST CSF)** by defining the audit’s scope and goals and completing a risk assessment.
+The purpose of the audit is to highlight potential risks associated with the company’s current security posture, and the findings will be used to support a request for expanding the IT department.

 ------------------------